LavishVaishnav/VISONARYNAVIGATOR/README.md

 4. **Heba Najm, et al.** "Assisting Blind People Using Object Detection with Vocal Feedback"

 ---
 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ---

-This README provides all the essential details about your project and makes it easy for others to understand and contribute.
-Let me know if you need further adjustments!